bmaltais/kohya_ss/README.md

   apt install python3.10-venv
   ```

-- Install the cudaNN drivers by following the instructions provided in [this link](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64).
+- Install the cuDNN drivers by following the instructions provided in [this link](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64).

 - Make sure you have Python version 3.10.6 or higher (but lower than 3.11.0) installed on your system.